 The dev team develops a project on a server and they send a questionnaire to their admin team who gets this server up and running according to the specs received from the dev team.
 These servers are then being tested, which is a process that can take up to several months (depending on the project size).

 Once the tests are completed, the production stage of the app can commence, which is where the issues usually emerge.

 These issues involve certain segments of the app that are simply not working in the production stage, even though these segments worked perfectly during the development phase.
 The main culprit here is the difference in the two environments.
 Something that works smoothly in the development infrastructure won’t necessarily work within the production stage.

 This occurrence creates the notorious Efficiency Gap between development and operations depicted below:

-This is where the DevOps approach comes into play with a main goal to successfully bridge and reduce this efficiency gap between the two teams, bring the two stages closer together, and allow for a continuous workflow environment which will obviate any potential issues that may crop up later in the production phase.
+This is where the DevOps approach comes into play with the main goal to successfully bridge and reduce this efficiency gap between the two teams, bring the two stages closer together, and allow for a continuous workflow environment which will obviate any potential issues that may crop up later in the production phase.